 MFA in Studio Art

 Our program values making as a way of thinking and engaging the world.
-We support both specific technical forms of making and cross-media practices as important forms of research and critical expression.
+We support both specific forms of making and cross-media practices as important forms of research and critical expression.

 Several sculptures of turtles are arranged inside of a circle outlined in orange chalk.